RIT-EVT/BMS/docs/source/srs.rst

 Safety
 ~~~~~~

-Control of the Flow of Current
+Control of the BMS OK Signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The DEV1 BMS will need the ability to control the flow of